MicrosoftDocs/power-platform/power-platform/well-architected/operational-excellence/workload-supply-chain.md

 ---
-title: Designing a workload development supply chain recommendation
+title: Design a workload development supply chain recommendation
 description: Learn how to build a workload supply chain that drives changes through automated pipelines and ensures an efficient workload lifecycle.
 author: manuelap-msft
 ms.author: mapichle